MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxlogeventwithannotation.md

 The count of the number of annotation strings to add to the I/O error log structure.

+#### - Id [in]

+The value indicating the I/O error log code which is different than an NTSTATUS value returned by a routine.
+The legal I/O error log code values are defined in the <i>ntiolog.h</i> header file included with the Microsoft Windows SDK and Visual Studio.

+#### - RawDataLength [in]

+The length of the raw data buffer to be added to the I/O error log structure.

+#### - NtStatus [in]

+The value indicating the status code of a routine indicating a failure.

+#### - Annotations [in]

+A pointer to any annotation strings to add to the I/O error log structure.

+#### - RawDataBuffer [in]

+A pointer to a raw data buffer to be added to the I/O error log structure.

 ## -returns

 None

 ## -remarks

 A network mini-redirector would call <b>RxLogEventWithAnnotation</b> to log an I/O error.

 The I/O error log entry size is limited to a length of 255 characters.
 So if the combined length of the <i>Id</i>, <i>RawDataBuffer</i>, and <i>Annotations</i> parameters plus the size of the fixed part of the I/O error log entry exceeds 255, then <b>RxLogEventWithAnnotation</b> will silently fail and no I/O error log entry will be created.